Archipelago: Continental islands

 Continental islands are islands that were once part of a continent and still sit on the continental shelf, which is the edge of a continent that lies under the ocean.
 The islands of the Inside Passage off the coast of British Columbia and the Canadian Arctic Archipelago are examples.

 Artificial archipelagos

+Artificial archipelagos are structures which are built in water bodies for leisure, strategic, or environmental purposes.
+These are man-made structures, and are constructed using land reclamation techniques, floating platforms, or submerged structures.

 Artificial archipelagos have been created in various countries for different purposes.
-Palm Islands and The World Islands in Dubai were or are being created for leisure and tourism purposes.
+Palm Islands and The World Islands in Dubai were created for leisure and tourism purposes.
 Marker Wadden in the Netherlands is being built as a conservation area for birds and other wildlife.

 Superlatives

 The largest archipelago in the world by number of islands is the Archipelago Sea, which is part of Finland.
-There are approximately 40,000 islands, mostly uninhabited.

-The largest archipelagic state in the world by area, and by population, is Indonesia.
+There are approximately 40,000 islands, most being uninhabited.
+The largest archipelagic state in the world by area with more than 17,500 islands, and by population of around 284 million people, is Indonesia.